dino110/duckduckApp/README.md

 ## Installation and Setup

 1. Clone the repository: git clone https://github.com/dino110/duckduckApp.git
-2. Navigate to the project directory: cd duckduckGO
+2. Navigate to the project directory: cd duckduckApp
 3. Install dependencies for the API proxy: cd backend && npm install
 4. Install dependencies for the front-end: cd ../frontend && npm install